-Sue James lives with her husband in Carnyorth along with their two springer spaniels, sheep, goats, chickens and a pig.
-She has two grown up daughters the oldest living in Bristol and the youngest working as a nurse locally.
+Sue James lives with her husband in Carnyorth along with springer spaniel, sheep and chickens.
+She has two grown up daughters the oldest living in Bristol and the youngest working as a nurse at Treliske.

-- Sue supports the Penzance Food Bank and enabled people in St Just and Pendeen to both donate and receive food from the project.
+- Sue supports the Penzance Food Bank, enabling people in St Just and Pendeen to both donate and receive food from the project.

-Sue James became a Town Councillor on St Just Town Council, in a by-election in 2007 and was the town mayor May 2012 – May 2013, when she was elected to Cornwall Council.
+Sue James became a Town Councillor on St Just Town Council, in a by-election in 2007 and was the town mayor May 2012 – May 2013, when she stood and was elected to Cornwall Council.
 May 2017 saw Sue re-elected onto Cornwall Council and she re-joining the Town Council.
 For 2 years, she was a Member of the Cornwall Council Cabinet with the Portfolio of Environment and Public Protection.